 Oak Valley’s just outside Wonju and located quite close to Manjong Station on the new KTX line; if you can score a room there and if you get train tickets, it’s a good option (and again, you can actually do some skiing while you’re there).
 Without trains tickets though, the transportation gets tricky as Oak Valley’s on the wrong side of Wonju – to reach the venues by road, you’d have to take the Oak Valley shuttle bus (or taxi) to Wonju, then continue by bus or taxi from there.
 You can check their room availability here

 One more option is High1; if you want to do some skiing, with closures elsewhere High1’s by far the best place to do it during the Olympics.
 There’s a lot of accommodation in and around High1, see here for details; again, it’s pretty much booked out already but if you keep checking you might just get lucky.
-However, High1’s probably a bad call for Mountain Cluster events due to the transportation (unless some special buses are made available direct to the venues, but that doesn’t seem likely to be the case at the moment); it would work for events in Gangneung though, being about an hour away by road (again, a lot could depend on whether extra buses are scheduled – if not, long taxi rides could end up being necessary).
+However, High1’s probably a bad call for Mountain Cluster events due to the transportation (unless some special buses are made available direct to the venues, but that doesn’t seem likely to be the case at the moment); it would work ok(ish) for events in Gangneung though, being about an hour away by road (but allow a couple of hours for the bus, or expensive taxi rides could end up being necessary).
 Update: High1 have confirmed that no special transportation arrangements are planned for the Olympics, so keep that in mind.
 If you do want to stay there, remember to also check hotels & Airbnbs in Gohan/Sabuk towns (see here)

 Gangneung (Coastal Cluster): search for Gangneung hotels here.
 If you find something within your budget, snap it up!
-Gangneung’s well-placed for any of the events, and you can suss the transportation later i.e. once the organisers have actually sussed it!
+Gangneung’s well-placed for any of the events.

 Donghae: this port city 20km south of Gangneung makes for a good base if you’re attending Coastal Cluster events in Gangneung.
-For Mountain Cluster events, the dogleg through Gangneung makes the transportation tricky (Wonju would be better)
+For Mountain Cluster events, the dogleg through Gangneung makes the transportation tricky (Wonju would be better).
+Update: free shuttle buses will connect Donghae to the event venues

 Any questions about the Pyeongchang 2018 accommodation situation?
 Leave a comment below!